strimzi/proposals/056-zk-kraft-migration.md

 The migration process can be described with a Finite State Machine (FSM).
 The operator has a new `KRaftMigrationManager` component in charge of driving and tracking transitions in the FSM.
 Transitioning across the states depends on the current state, stored in the `Kafka.status.migrationState` field, and the "input" represented by the user interaction with the operator through the `strimzi.io/kraft-migration` annotation to be applied on the `Kafka` custom resource.
+Another "input" is represented by the Kafka migration metrics checked by the operator during the actual metadata migration from ZooKeeper to KRaft.

 > NOTE: the `Kafka.status.migrationState` field for storing the migration current state would be dropped when releasing `v1` API.
 It's anyway going to be used just for a transitioning period until community users will migrate all their clusters to be KRaft based.